leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Dev/django_leaflet_geojson.rst

     )

-We will load this data in Ajax, and add it as map layer, in the initialization function left empty in the above snippet :
+We load this data in Ajax, and add it as map layer, in the initialization function left empty in the above snippet :

 .. code-block :: javascript